Hyderabad: 11 killed after fire breaks out at scrap warehouse

 “The only way for the workers to get out was through the scrap shop in the ground floor whose shutter was closed,” M Rajesh Chandra, Deputy Commissioner of Police of the central zone, said.

 The local fire control room reportedly received an alert about the blaze around 3 am, and nine fire tenders were deployed at the spot.
+The fire was doused around 7 am, according to PTI.

 Mohan Rao, the Station House Officer of the Gandhi Nagar police station, said that a short circuit may have been the reason for the fire, ANI reported.
 He added that the police are investigating the matter.